roblanf/MM_genome/README.md

 The results are absolutely completely amazing, and beyond my wildest expectations here...

+The haplotigs are mostly landing with pp of 1.0 next to *either* virginea or decipiens, but no other taxa.

+Just as remarkable, Q1 is usually >70%, and Q2 and Q3 are very close to equal, suggesting that incongruence is roughly attributable to ILS only.

+I'll update these as the results come in...

 ```
 Haplotig        Sister_Group              Genes    pp1      f1         f2         f3         q1         q2         q3
 -----------------------------------------------------------------------------------------------------------------------------